TheoEwzZer/GameZen/README.md

 ### 🎮 Using GameZen

 Once the plugin is installed and Discord is running, GameZen will automatically activate `Do Not Disturb` mode when a game is launched.
 When you close the game, it will restore your previous status.

+### 📝 Ignore List

+You can configure a list of games to ignore, ensuring that certain games do not trigger the Do Not Disturb mode.
+This can be done through the settings panel of the plugin.

 ---